Invitations today reflect varying styles of celebrations

 LUXE MATERIALS

-“When couples come in to look at invitations, paper quality is the first thing they look at,” Williams says, adding that thicker papers and fancy envelopes and liners are hot items.
+“When couples come in to look at invitations, paper quality is the first thing they look at,” he says, adding that thicker papers and fancy envelopes and liners are hot items.

 “If it’s a black-tie wedding, for example, it’s top-quality thick paper and envelopes with a bit of shimmer,” he adds.